freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  If the property is seized while powered on, the attacker can also analyze any plaintext information that resides in RAM.
--  A physical seizure of, and access to, the admin's Tails persistent volume, password database, and two-factor authentication device will allow the attacker to access both servers and the *Journalist Interface*.
+-  A physical seizure of, and access to, the admin's Tails persistent volume, password database, and *Two-Factor Authentication* device will allow the attacker to access both servers and the *Journalist Interface*.

-What a compromise of the journalist's property can achieve
+What a compromise of the *Journalist*'s property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  To access the *Journalist Interface*, the attacker needs to obtain the
-   journalist's login credentials and the journalist's two-factor
+   *Journalist*'s login credentials and the *Journalist*'s *Two-Factor
-   authentication device or seed.
+   Authentication* device or seed.
 Unless the attacker has physical access to the
    server, the attacker will also need to obtain the onion service
-   value for the Interface.
+   value for the *Interface*.
 This information is stored in a
    password-protected database in a persistent volume on the
-   journalist's Tails device.
+   *Journalist*'s Tails device.
 The volume is protected by a passphrase.
-   If the journalist's two-factor authentication device is a mobile
+   If the *Journalist*'s *Two-Factor Authentication* device is a mobile
    phone, this will also be protected by a passphrase.
--  An attacker with access to the **journalist's computer** can:
+-  An attacker with access to the *Journalist*'s computer can:

    -  Access any stored, decrypted documents taken off the Secure
       Viewing Station.

 -  An attacker with access to the **persistent volume** on the
-   journalist's Tails device can:
+   *Journalist*'s Tails device can:

    -  Add, modify, and delete files on the volume.
    -  Access the onion service values used by the *Journalist Interface*.
    -  Access SSH keys and passphrases for the *Application Server* and the
       *Monitor Server*.

--  An attacker with journalist access to the *Journalist Interface* can:
+-  An attacker with *Journalist* access to the *Journalist Interface* can:

-   -  Change the codenames associated with sources within the interface.
+   -  Change the codenames associated with *Sources* within the interface.
    -  Download, but not decrypt, submissions.
    -  Delete one or more submissions.
-   -  Communicate with sources.
+   -  Communicate with *Sources*.
-   -  If the journalist has admin privileges on SecureDrop, they can create new
+   -  If the *Journalist* has admin privileges on SecureDrop, they can create new
-      journalist accounts.
+      *Journalist* accounts.

-What a physical seizure of the journalist's property can achieve
+What a physical seizure of the *Journalist*'s property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Tamper with the hardware.
--  Prevent the journalist from working on SecureDrop for some period of time.
+-  Prevent the *Journalist* from working on SecureDrop for some period of time.
 -  Access any stored, decrypted documents taken off the Secure Viewing Station.
 -  If the property is seized while powered on, the attacker can also analyze any plaintext information that resides in RAM.
--  A physical seizure of, and access to, the journalist's Tails persistent volume, password database, and two-factor authentication device will allow the attacker to access the *Journalist Interface*.
+-  A physical seizure of, and access to, the *Journalist*'s Tails persistent volume, password database, and *Two-Factor Authentication* device will allow the attacker to access the *Journalist Interface*.

 What a compromise of the *Application Server* can achieve